Boundary Adaptive Local Polynomial Conditional Density Estimators: Setup

 As a result, we can focus on establishing properties of the the first term, which provides an equivalent kernel expression.
 Denote its variance by $\mathsf{V}_{\order}(\eval)$.
 Then we show that the standardized process,

 is approximately normally distributed both pointwise and uniformly for $y\in\mathcal{Y}$ and $\bx\in\mathcal{X}$.
-To be even more precise, we establish a strong approximation result, meaning that there exists a copy $\bar{\S}^{\prime}_{\order}(\eval)$, and a Gaussian process $\mathds{G}_{\order}(\eval)$ with the same covariance structure, such that
+To be even more precise, we establish a strong approximation result, meaning that there exists a copy $\bar{\SProc}^{\prime}_{\order}(\eval)$, and a Gaussian process $\GProc_{\order}(\eval)$ with the same covariance structure, such that

 Together with a feasible variance-covariance estimator, the strong approximation result not only allows us to construct confidence bands for the target parameter and test shape restrictions, but also provides an explicit characterization of the coverage error probability for those procedures.
-On a related note, the (leading) variance of our estimator has the order $\left(nh^{d+2|\bnu|}\right)^{-1}$ for $\mu=0$, and $\left(nh^{d+2\mu+2|\bnu|-1}\right)^{-1}$ for $\mu\geq 1$.
-For example, setting $\mu=1$ and $\bnu=0$, we have the leading variance to be $\left(nh^{d+1}\right)^{-1}$ for conditional density estimation.

-Inside the remainder term, $h^{\qOrder+1-|\bnu|} + h^{\pOrder+1-\mu}$ is the order of the leading smoothing bias, and $(\log n) \sqrt{\mathsf{V}_{\order}(\eval)/(nh^d)}$ arises from the linearization step which replaces the random matrix $\hat{\bS}_{\bx}$ by its large-sample analogue $\bS_{\bx}$.
+Inside the remainder term, $h^{\qOrder+1-|\bnu|} + h^{\pOrder+1-\mu}$ is the order of the leading smoothing bias, and $\log(n) \sqrt{\mathsf{V}_{\order}(\eval)/(nh^d)}$ arises from the linearization step which replaces the random matrix $\hat{\bS}_{\bx}$ by its large-sample analogue $\bS_{\bx}$.
 It is worth mentioning that the order of the remainder term is uniformly valid for $y\in\mathcal{Y}$ and $\bx\in\mathcal{X}$, which is why an extra logarithmic factor is present.

-Now consider the other estimator, $\hat{\theta}_{\mu,\bnu}(y,\bx)$.
+Now consider the other estimator, $\hat{\theta}_{\mu,\bnu}(y|\bx)$.
 While it is not possible to take a conditional expectation, we can still ``center'' the estimator with the conditional distribution function.
 That is,

 As before, the first term captures the target parameter and the smoothing bias.
 The analysis of the second term is more involved.
 Besides the asymptotic linear representation term, it also consists of a leave-in bias term (since the same observation is used twice) and a second order U-statistic.
 We show that the following expansion holds uniformly for $y\in\mathcal{Y}$ and $\bx\in\mathcal{X}$: